wandera/1password-client/README.md

 - list: List objects and events
     - items
     - vaults
+- read: Get a secret based on a secret reference
 - signin: Sign in to a 1Password account
 - signout: Sign out of a 1Password account